manuelkue/amazon-review-dashboard/README.md

 ```
 npm start
 ```
 That will start the application locally.

-You can start electron now and view the application:
+In a second terminal instance / window you can start electron now and view the application:
 ```
 npm run electron
 ```